 Towing-ready — Class V hitch + supplemental tow-brake system pre-installed for your toad.
 Tows ~10,000 lbs.
 The brake system alone is a $1,000–$1,500 aftermarket install.

-Building an equivalent rig from scratch — refreshed cabinets, upgraded mattress, residential fridge, hidden elevator TV, dual workstation, washer/dryer, fresh batteries, full body paint — would cost $60,000+ in parts and labor.
+Building an equivalent rig from scratch — refreshed cabinets, upgraded mattress, residential fridge, hidden elevator TV, Custom Workstation / Table (Remote Work Ready), washer/dryer, fresh batteries, full body paint — would cost $60,000+ in parts and labor.
 Yours for $39,900.

 $39,900$59,900

-Next step → Text me to schedule a viewing or ask questions:
+Next step → Text me to book a viewing (tell me your city + when you can come):

-★ Why this is a diesel pusher (and why that matters)
+★ This is a diesel pusher (and why that matters)

 Most RVs this size run gas engines.
 This one doesn't.
 Here's what that gets you: